-- Employees who work on projects must indicate the project name on the timesheet next to the hours worked on that project.
-Additionally, applicable project timers should be utilized for each project as well. - Employees who are out on leave will have their timesheets completed by their direct supervisor or another member of leadership at their location.
+Employees who work on projects must indicate the project name on the timesheet next to the hours worked on that project.
+Additionally, applicable project timers should be utilized for each project as well.
+PCI Federal Services Employee Handbook

+• Employees out on leave will have their timesheets completed by their direct supervisor or another member of leadership at their location.

-3.3.2 FALSIFICATION OF TIMESHEETS
+3.6.2 FALSIFICATION OF TIMESHEETS

 Under no circumstances should an employee falsify his or her own timesheet or encourage a fellow employee to do so on their behalf.
-This also includes completion of timesheets in advance for work that may be authorized but not yet completed.
+This also includes the completion of timesheets in advance for work that may be authorized but not yet completed.

 It is the responsibility of the employee to submit correct timesheets.
-Falsification of submitted timesheets is considered a violation of our Rules of Conduct Policy and disciplinary action will be taken.
+Falsification of submitted timesheets is considered a violation of our Rules of Conduct Policy, and disciplinary action will be taken.

-3.3.3 POLICY ENFORCEMENT
+3.6.3 POLICY ENFORCEMENT